-• Low-quality content that is not original
+- Low-quality content that is not original

-• Spam in three main forms: scaled content, reputation abuse, and expired domain abuse.
+- Spam in three main forms: scaled content, reputation abuse, and expired domain abuse

+To understand what’s happening, it may be worth looking at the background.
 You’ve probably realized that there are opportunities with AI-generated text.
 You’re not alone in that.

 One of the sites in Sweden that took a hit in the update had scaled up its content.